 Inside, you'll find valuable tips and tricks which can help you get acquainted with your desktop environment.
 Concentrating on tasks in GNOME and KDE, you'll see how to navigate through your system, how to manage files and directories and how to make some of the power of Red Hat Linux work for you.

-If you're most familiar with a Windows environment, you'll find the DOS-to-Linux commands in Appendix C, DOS to Linux Cheat Sheet (as well as the tips on the enclosed "cheat sheet" in the boxed set of Red Hat Linux) to be useful guides, so you can start looking around right away.
+If you're most familiar with a Windows environment, you'll find the DOS-to-Linux commands in Appendix C, DOS to Linux Cheat Sheet to be a useful guide, so you can start looking around right away.